ValdesMichael/Tic-Tac-Toe/README.md

-A simple Tic-Tax-toe game created by Michael Valdes using a C# Window Form.
+A simple Tic-Tac-toe game created by Michael Valdes using a C# Window Form.